- ClinicalTrials.gov Registration & Result Reporting

 - Adverse Events, Unanticipated Problems and Protocol Deviations

-Specifics about adverse events and unexpected problems should be contained in your study protocol.
-The IRB of record will have specific reporting criteria, your study sponsor may have different criteria as may any funding agency.
-Find out at the beginning of the study what the expectations for reporting are, so that you are both prepared and compliant when they happen.
+Specifics about adverse events and unanticipated (unexpected) problems should be contained in your study protocol.
+The IRB of record will have specific reporting criteria, but your study sponsor may have different criteria as may any funding agency.
+Find out at the beginning of the study what the expectations for reporting are, so you are both prepared and compliant when they happen.

 - Quality Assurance (QA) and Monitoring

 - The rights and well-being of human subjects are protected

 - The reported study data are accurate, complete, and verifiable from source documents

 - The conduct of the trial is in compliance with the currently approved protocol/amendment(s), with GCP, and with applicable regulatory requirement(s)

 The study sponsor is responsible for implementing and maintaining quality assurance and quality control systems with written SOPs to ensure that trials are conducted and data are generated, documented (recorded), and reported in compliance with the protocol, GCP, and the applicable regulatory requirement(s).